kevinbringard/ogle/README.md

     puts response.body
     puts response.code

-    # This will return the x-image-meta-* headers for a specific imahge
+    # This will return the x-image-meta-* headers for a specific image as a hash
     response = CONNECTION.resource 6
     puts response.inspect